 This is a species of daylily found in the high mountain meadows of Japan and Siberia.
 The orange flowers have a fruity fragrance and are cooked as a vegetable or added fresh to salad called nikko–kisuge.
 To a point all daylilies have edible flowers.
 The difference with this selection is that it is easily digestible and has a mild flavor with not an over abundance of it floral bouqet.
 Ours is a seed source originally collected wild in Japan called esculenta.
 Flowers in late June on 2–3 foot stems.
 Earliest of all flowering daylilies.
 Collect the buds in color but before opening or the day of opening in the morning.
 Each stem produces 4-18 buds.
 As the plant grows in age, each plant will produce multiple stems.
-We offer 1 year and 3 year old plants.
 It is a lovely edible plant and can be propagated from seed or cuttings.
-Resistant to deer.
+Completely resistant to deer browse.

 |Pollination Requirements||For seed production plant two.|